unrealwork/atsd-use-cases/USVisa/README.md

 3. Press Execute!

-4. After selecting execute, you should see a table output like in the image below.
+4. After selecting execute, you should see a table output like the image below.
 Click on 'New Visualization', as shown in the image below.

    <img src="Images/Figure8.png" width="400" >

 5. Now, we can specify the details of our output.
 Select `tags.country` as the X Column and `Refusal Fees` as the Y Column.
+You can give your output a title by filling in the
+   'Visualization Name' box.

    <img src="Images/Figure9.png" width="600" >